Sign up to our mailing list and/or express interest in giving a talk through the following link: https://forms.gle/P9HX6ASXeEX7oPkN9.

 We also strongly enourage undergraduate students, international students, and academics to participate in the seminars and elect to give a talk.

-For the second half of 2022, we are trialling a different structure for the APAC seminars.
 All seminars will be approximately 50 minutes in length and they will be a "What is...?" style seminar.
 A "What is...?" seminar is a seminar in which the speaker has to give a talk which is structured around a title of the form "What is ...?".
 Examples of possible talk titles include "What is a hyperbolic group?", "What is the von Neumann conjecture?", "What is a Kac algebra?"...

 All talks should be aimed at students with an undergraduate background in mathematics and hence should be accessible to a wide variety of audiences.